mSquizzle/150-Cloud-Apps/README.md

   2. From there, click the button "Free Key" to register for a free key
   3. Activate your registration following the prompts
   4. Follow the steps to register and then set the "ZIPCODE_API_KEY" variable in apps.yaml to your API key
+  5. Note: The free version only allows 50 requests/hour

 ### Development Server
 Once the libraries, database, database proxy, and API keys are setup the application can be started with `dev_appserver.py app.yaml`.
 Flask debugging is set when run locally although Google does not play nicely with this.